rust-lang/rfcs/text/0000-quick-debug-macro.md

 By using `dbg!(expr);`, the burden of a common papercut: writing `println!("{:?}", expr);` every time you want to see the evaluted-to value of an expression, can be significantly reduced.
 The developer no longer has to remember the formatting args and has to type significantly less (12 characters to be exact).

 To increase the utility of the macro, it acts as a pass-through function on the expression by simply printing it and then yielding it.
-On release builds, the macro is the identity function - thus, the macro can be used in release builds while hurting performance while also helping to debug the program.
+On release builds, the macro is the identity function - thus, the macro can be used in release builds without hurting performance while allowing the debugging of the program in debug builds.

 Additionally, by allowing the user to pass in multiple expressions and label them, the utility is further augmented.